trustgraph-ai/trustgraph/README.md

 - Control Plane: **Apache Pulsar**
 - Clouds: **AWS**, **Azure**, **Google Cloud**, **Scaleway**, and **Intel Tiber Cloud**

-### Pulsar Control Flows
+### Pulsar Control Plane

-- For control flows, Pulsar accepts the output of a processing module and queues it for input to the next subscribed module.
+- For flows, Pulsar accepts the output of a processing module and queues it for input to the next subscribed module.
 - For services such as LLMs and embeddings, Pulsar provides a client/server model.
 A Pulsar queue is used as the input to the service.
 When processed, the output is then delivered to a separate queue where a client subscriber can request that output.

-### Document Extraction Agents
+### Data Transformation Agents

-TrustGraph extracts knowledge documents to an ultra-dense knowledge graph using 3 automonous data extraction agents.
+TrustGraph transforms data to an ultra-dense knowledge graph using 3 automonous data transformation agents.
 These agents focus on individual elements needed to build the knowledge graph.
 The agents are:

 - Topic Extraction Agent
 - Entity Extraction Agent